saveoursecrets/sdk/doc/social-recovery.md

 - Let $Q$ be some other point on the same curve, with a provably unknown discrete log relative to $G$.
 - Let $\sum\_{i=1}^n x_i$ denote summation notation, i.e. $x_0 + x_1 + ... + x_n$.

+## Bird's Eye View

+The account owner will create a decryption key of their own with special powers, and will distribute shares of another decryption key to the recovery group.
+Each key is endowed with the power to decrypt a certain set of SoS vaults belonging to the owner.
+If both keys are combined, even more vaults may be decrypted.

+Access to the encrypted vaults is controlled by the SoS backend server.
+If the account owner's key signs off on the recovery attempt, then recovery is instant, but otherwise there is a time-delay safety enforced by the server, giving the account owner time to react and abort a dishonest recovery attempt.

 ## Stages

 The protocol proceeds in stages: